INRIX-rebecca-davey/python-ml-workshop/README.md

 You can either...
 - use pip to get the packages listed in the environment.yml file, using 'pip install PACKAGENAME' commands
 - install miniconda/Anaconda on top of your existing Python install.
 It will manage Python versions and installations for you.

+## The dataset

+In the 'data' directory you'll find the data we'll be looking at tonight.
+It describes all road traffic accidents in Leeds from 2009 to 2015 that involve at least a minor injury.
+As you'll see, there are many interesting features to work with, including road surface conditions, lighting conditions, number of vehicles involved etc.

+We've provided the raw files of the separate years, and additionally the following files:

+* all.csv - all raw year files together
+* cleaned-with-latlng.csv - several data cleaning steps applied to all.csv, described in 'cleaning-steps.txt'

+Link to data on data.gov.uk site: https://data.gov.uk/dataset/road-traffic-accidents

+We chose this dataset for a few reasons:
+* it's relevant to our own work!
+We love traffic data.
+* it's (nearly) local, just a short hop across the Penines away
+* it has so many features!
+Great for machine learning, and rich for visualisation and mapping.

 ## Contact